 Via a partnership with the Mass Energy Consumers Alliance, 3cross offsets 100% of it's electrical usage with the purchase of Class 1 RECs from wind power generated in Massachusetts.
 By doing this we're helping to make the local electric grid greener, faster.

 Breweries generate a lot of waste in the form of grain solids that have been used, but still contain nutrients.
 We give our spent grains to local farms to use as feed for livestock, keeping them out of the landfill.
-We also recycle as much of our other solid waste as possible.

 When making decisions regarding which products we purchase to run our business, we always consider environmental impact.
-All of these decisions are important, from little things like paper goods (we puchase 100% recycled) to more impactful ones like our malted barley (the bulk of which is malted without the use of fossil fuels).
+All of these decisions are important, from little things like paper goods (we purchase 100% recycled) to more impactful ones like our malted barley (the bulk of which is malted without the use of fossil fuels).

 Yup, we make all the beer we serve in our taproom on-site.

-Our current licensing doesn't allow us to produce or serve products other than beer.
+Our current licensing doesn't allow us to produce or serve alcoholic products other than beer.
 It's something we're considering for the future though!

 Sorry, but that's a hard no. Our liquor license doesn't allow for any outside alcohol on the premises.